rahmanakorede442/hng_task_one/DOCUMENTATION.md

 - `DELETE /api/1`

-- Response: 200
+>Response: 200

 ```javascript
 {
     "message": "Person with ID 1 has been deleted."
 }
 ```

 ---

 ## Validation

 The API includes basic validation rules for request data.
 Ensure your requests follow the specified data format and constraints to avoid validation errors.
+For example in the request body, the name field can only accept a `string` data type.

 ## Limitations of the API